PROPERTY DEVELOPERS

 See, Asia’s prime real estate markets are very “brand-focused”.

-Unlike in many other countries, Asia’s largest property developers have built brand names around their projects which encompass all aspects of society.
-Television ads and billboards are absolutely filled with condo advertisements in this part of the world.
+In most countries, real estate and construction are largely thought of as boring industries.
+Unlike in other parts of the world though, Asia’s largest property developers have built successful brand names around their projects which encompass all aspects of society.

-Asia’s real estate developers are often among the biggest companies in their respective markets.
+Asia’s real estate developers are typically among the biggest companies in their respective markets.
 The billionaire tycoons who own them, although generally unheard of outside the Asia-Pacific region, are renowned locally as business gurus and celebrity CEOs.

-Within their home markets, Asia’s top real estate developers could easily be compared to Apple or Nike in terms of local brand power.
 Because of all this, it’s much easier to find prospective buyers and tenants if you have a condo or house with a developer brand name attached to it.

 Vietnam Stock Exchange